Pirates vs. Braves: Betting Trends, Records ATS, Home/Road Splits

 Pirates vs. Braves: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The Atlanta Braves will look to Matt Olson for continued offensive production when they take the field against Andrew McCutchen and the Pittsburgh Pirates on Monday.
+The Atlanta Braves and Pittsburgh Pirates will meet on Tuesday at PNC Park, at 7:05 PM ET, with Ronald Acuna Jr. and Bryan Reynolds -- two hot hitters -- expected to deliver at the plate.

-The Braves are the favorite in this one, at -300, while the underdog Pirates have +240 odds to upset.
-Atlanta is favored on the run line (-2.5 with -110 odds).
-The total is 8.5 runs for the game (with -115 odds on the over and -105 odds on the under).
+The Braves have been listed as -160 moneyline favorites in this matchup against the Pirates (+135).
+The total is 10 runs for this contest (with -105 odds to hit the over and -115 odds to go under).

 Rep your team with officially licensed Pirates gear!
 Head to Fanatics to find jerseys, shirts, and much more.